nyunursing/nyu_webfonts/README.md

 - Add the css key url provided by the NYU Digital Communications team at admin/config/system/nyu-webfonts
 - Profit!

-<b>Note: Please ensure that you have requested a Webfonts Project to be created and added your domain name to that project with the NYU Digital Communications team prior to using this module.</b> Please contact the digital.communications@nyu.edu for any assistance in that matter.
+<b>Note: Please ensure that you have requested a Webfonts Project to be created and added your domain name to that project through the NYU Digital Communications Group prior to using this module.</b> Please contact the digital.communications@nyu.edu for any assistance in that matter.